Okill Massey Learmonth

 Okill Massey Learmonth, VC, MC (20 February 1894 – 19 August 1917), was a Canadian soldier.
 Learmonth was a recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to Commonwealth forces.
 Learmonth served in the Canadian Expeditionary Force during World War I, and was awarded his medal posthumously for actions at the Battle of Hill 70.

 Details

 Learmonth was 23 years old, and an acting Major in the 2nd (Eastern Ontario) Battalion, Canadian Expeditionary Force, during the First World War when the following deed took place for which he was awarded the VC.

 On 18 August 1917 east of Loos, France, during a determined counter-attack on our new positions, Major Learmonth, when his company was momentarily surprised, instantly charged and personally disposed of the attackers.
 Later, although under intense barrage fire and mortally wounded, he stood on the parapet of the trench, bombing the enemy and on several occasions he actually caught bombs thrown at him and threw them back.
 When unable to carry on the fight, he still refused to be evacuated and continued giving instructions and invaluable advice, finally handing over all his duties before he was moved to hospital where he died.

+Major OKill Massey Learmouth, M.C., late of the Canadian Infantry:" For most conspicuous bravery and exceptional devotion to duty.
+During a determined counter-attack on our new positions, this officer, when his company was momentarily surprised, instantly charged, and personally disposed of the attackers.
+Later he carried on a tremendous fight with the advancing enemy.
+Although under an intense barrage fire and mortally wounded, he stood on the parapet of the trench and bombed the enemy continuously and directed the defence in such a manner as to infuse a spirit of the utmost resistance into his men.
+On several occasions this very brave officer actually caught bombs thrown at him by the enemy and threw them back."